I2Tunimib/I2T-docs/docs/backend/rest-api.md

 Here is presented a list of all endpoints which are available at the moment of writing:

-Here is presented a list of all endpoints which are available at the moment of writing:

 | Endpoint                                                              | Method | Return                                                                                                 |
 |----------------------------------------------------------------------|--------|--------------------------------------------------------------------------------------------------------|
 | /config                                                              | GET    | Configuration of dynamic services necessary for the setup of the UI                                   |